haddocking/haddocking.github.io/education/HADDOCK-Xlinks/index.md

 Because of the rather low precision of the detected cross-links (meaning here their rather large distance range), using them alone to guide docking in HADDOCK might not be the best scenario.

-Additional information on the putative interfaces can be extracted by performing an interaction analysis in our [DISVIS web portal][link-disvis].
+Additional information on the putative interfaces can be extracted by performing an interaction analysis in our [DisVis web portal][link-disvis].
-By performing an exhaustive search of all geometrically feasible complexes consistent with the cross-linking data, DISVIS can extract key interacting residues.
+By performing an exhaustive search of all geometrically feasible complexes consistent with the cross-linking data, DisVis can extract key interacting residues.
 This is additional information that might be beneficial to guide the docking as demonstrated here.

 We should also note that the modeling was done from models of PRE5 and PUP2, with their limitations.
 If better, higher accuracy structures are available the results might well be different.
-Still, from this analysis, the recommended scenario for docking using our HADDOCK software would be the combination of distance restraints representing the cross-links with interface information extracted from the DISVIS interaction analysis.
+Still, from this analysis, the recommended scenario for docking using our HADDOCK software would be the combination of distance restraints representing the cross-links with interface information extracted from the DisVis interaction analysis.

 <hr>